josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Recurring blind spot:**
 - overestimation of individual control
 - underestimation of social and organisational dynamics
 - tendency to trust tooling over context

+**Exception to the rule:**
+Every regional office may or may not have one David who still insists the greatest work of his career simply *must* be offline.

 ---

 ## 4. MI6 — The Aesthetic Technologist

 **Archetype:**
 Treats technology partly as symbolic prestige infrastructure.

+_*AFK: Too busy aurafarming first two Qs.*_

 **Typical posture:**
 - designer devices